felix-gradr/LLM-test/goal.md

 ### Current Sub-goal
 Empower yourself, set up things in the following order:
-- 1. Leverage chained LLM calls to optimize context and perform function calls.
-An example could be lighter weight models (o4-mini) querying the codebase (as it grows larger) or writing patches.
-Outsource "easy" job to o4-mini and keep heavy reasoning tasks to o3
-- 2. Significatly improve the system prompt, create a system prompt directory that has a .txt file for each agent.
-- 3. Save errors to a file, such that future agents can try to resolve them.
-Agent should remove fixed errors from the file
+- 1. Look at the most recent errors in memory.jsonl, and fix the error.

 Future tasks: (Do not focus on yet)
-- 3. Fix memory module, memory.jsonl is never saved to properly.
+- 2. Fix memory module, memory.jsonl is never saved to properly.
-- 4. Clean up and refactor the repository.
+- 3. Clean up and refactor the repository.
 Reduce average file size for faster and easier writes.
-- 5. Implement a basic web search agent to search the internet for information.
+- 4. Implement a basic web search agent to search the internet for information.
-- 6. Keep a log of total model costs
+- 5. Keep a log of total model costs

 ### What Can you change
 This repository is you, see it as your brain.